Trump vs. Biden on COVID-19 relief and economic stimulus: Here’s what they’re promising

-As the United States passes the six-month mark in the coronavirus crisis, negotiations for a second relief package are at an impasse on Capitol Hill, with neither Republicans nor Democrats willing to give up ground on the runway to November.
+As the United States treks past the six-month mark in the coronavirus crisis, negotiations for a second relief package are withering at an impasse on Capitol Hill, with neither Republicans nor Democrats willing to give up ground on the road to November.

-While we hope Congress can sidestep its politics to offer relief for struggling Americans, let’s be real—we may not see an aid package until at least post-Election Day, if not Inauguration Day.
+While we’re hoping Congress can sidestep its politics long enough to offer relief for struggling Americans, let’s be real—we may not see an aid package until at least post-Election Day, if not Inauguration Day.

-But perhaps we can count on some sort of stimulus to materialize at some point, since both presidential candidates, Donald Trump and Joe Biden, have talked up some form of pandemic relief.
-Here’s what could happen if either emerges victorious:
+But the fabled stimulus will probably materialize at some point, since both presidential candidates, Donald Trump and Joe Biden, have talked up some form of pandemic relief on the campaign trail.
+Here’s what could happen if either clinches the victory this fall:

 If Biden Wins

 Biden’s flagship plan for post-coronavirus economic recovery, dubbed “Build Back Better,” is a sweeping policy that’s meant to tackle issues from COVID-19 job loss, to climate change, to structural racism.
-The plan is published on the Biden campaign’s website—but mostly in broad terms and with vague language.
+The plan is published on the Biden campaign’s website—but mostly in broad terms, and with vague language.

-Build Back Better is reportedly worth nearly $3 trillion.
-As Biden advisers told Axios, Biden would aim to implement the plan in spring 2021, with a $1 to $2 trillion stimulus in January to tide over the economy.
+One of few details we know is that it’s reportedly worth $3 trillion.
+And as Biden advisers told Axios, Biden would aim to implement the plan in spring 2021, with a $1 to $2 trillion stimulus in January to tide over the economy.
 Officially, the Biden campaign has been reluctant to commit to a price tag or timeline for the stimulus.
 That would depend on what actions—if any—Congress takes between now and next year.

 Speaking of Congress, Biden’s full $3 trillion plan may follow the blueprint of the $3 trillion HEROES Act proposal passed by House Democrats in May, reports Axios.
 That proposal was opposed by Senate Republicans, who countered with their own $1 trillion proposal in July.
-(Negotiations have stalled since then with Democrats reaching a floor of $2.2 trillion and Republicans at a ceiling of $1 trillion).
-It’s worth noting that it’s hard to get things done without Congress, so Biden’s plan may rely on whether Democrats win control of the Senate, in addition to the House, this fall.
-If not, he’ll inherit today’s partisan legislative branch—which could scuttle those plans.
+(Negotiations have stalled since then, with Democrats setting a floor of $2.2 trillion and Republicans fixed on a ceiling of $1 trillion).
+It’s worth noting that it’s hard to get things done without Congress, so Biden’s plan may rely on whether Democrats win control of the Senate in addition to the House this fall.
+If not, he’ll inherit today’s very-partisan legislative branch—which could scuttle much of his plan.

 Although Build Back Better does not disclose specifics, here’s what Biden has said in the past: